 Traps are effective because a mole's natural instinct is to open obstructed passageways.
 Similar to a mini-guillotine, the mole moves through the tunnel, pushes upward on the trap and trips it.
 It's not pretty when you actually catch a mole, but you can take comfort in the fact that the mole is definitely dead.

 If trapping isn't your cup of tea, don't worry.
-Sweeney's® offers alternative products to control moles in your lawn, including a wide range of effective mole poisons and repellents.
+Victor® offers alternative products to control moles in your lawn, including a wide range of effective mole poisons and repellents.

 The key to successfully catching moles is to make sure the traps are placed in active tunnels or mounds.
 To locate an active tunnel, flatten the tunnels by walking on them and then wait a day.
 If the tunnel rises up, it's active.
 This is where the trap should be placed.

 To help with mole eradication, poison mole baits are an effective way to protect your lawn.
-Sweeney's® Poison Moleworms and Sweeney's® Poison Peanut pellets are both uniquely formulated to be appetizing to moles.
+Victor® Poison Moleworms and Victor® Mole and Gopher Poison Peanuts are both uniquely formulated to be appetizing to moles.
 When eaten, the poison works quickly to kill the mole without the use of a trap.

 Selecting the proper area to place poison mole baits is key to successfully getting rid of moles.
 Begin by locating active tunnels.
 Make one-inch holes in the roof of a tunnel and mark the openings with a stake or flag.
 Revisit the holes after 24-48 hours.
 Tunnels that have been repaired are an indicator of mole activity.
 After identifying an active tunnel, brush away soil to expose the tunnel opening.
 Then place the bait inside the tunnel and re-cover the hole with dirt, and hope the mole takes the bait.
 (Pun intended.)